Regan298/Disaster-Master/Documentation/FinalReport.md

 [Example File Breakdown](https://gitlab.ecs.vuw.ac.nz/ENGR300-2019/Project-16/redr-disaster-simulation-program/blob/master/Images/ExampleScenarioFilePic.PNG)

 Post user interaction with the scenario editor, a simulation zip file is generated.
-Whereby, each of these zip files contain meta simulation information, in addition to simulation media files (Documents, Videos, Audio, Imagery) that when parsed by the server, construct dynamic and varying current scenarios, according to simulation details that were provided/inputted in order to create each given scenario file.
+Whereby, each of these zip files contain meta simulation information, in addition to simulation media files (Documents, Videos, Audio, Imagery).
+This file is then parsed through to the server to set up the given simulation structure.

 #### 2. Operating on 1..* Machines, whereby a single machine implies no access to the internet.

 Each simulation can either be run in an offline or online mode.
 Online is possible when the given physical simulation environment supports a standard LAN with a machine (Laptop/Desktop irrespective of OS, excluding the host/server in which Windows 10 is required) for each participating entity.
 However, when a standard LAN is not present then the offline mode is required.
 This offline mode means that each participating entity of the simulation is required to make use of a single Windows 10 computer, as host and the client.
 Whereby, the users must make use of this computers browser, with a tab to represent each entity, such that participating simulation user groups must rotate in order to share their access to this sole machine.

-#### 3. Inter-communication between Overseer at HQ and NGO's at Client machines, each machine being over network infrastructure operated by RedR, and communication via superficial emails and texts between teams and Overseer at HQ.
+#### 3. Inter-communication between Overseer at HQ and NGO's on Client machines, each machine being over network infrastructure operated by RedR, and communication via superficial emails and texts between teams and Overseer at HQ.
 Communication may have embedded imagery and audio files.

 [Emailing Picture](https://gitlab.ecs.vuw.ac.nz/ENGR300-2019/Project-16/redr-disaster-simulation-program/blob/master/Images/emailer.PNG)